 Vanity

-And here’s where I made a mistake.
+Here’s one I’ll chalk up as a lesson learned.
 I measured the distance between the toilet and the wall, to determine the width of the vanity I’d need.
 36″ seemed to be too tight, so I ordered a 30″.
 After it was installed, I realized I could have gone with the 36″.

 Yes, it would have been a little snug but there isn’t typically much room between the toilet and vanity in most bathrooms with that layout.
-30″ is a pretty small vanity and it would have been nice to have a bit more counter space, but I’m just chalking it up to lessons learned and moving on.
+30″ is a pretty small vanity and it would have been nice to have a bit more counter space, but oh well.
+I’m moving on.

 Here’s the vanity I ordered.